January 31, 2019

 Net Neutrality is not simply applying 1934’s Title II common carrier provisions to the internet we know and love today.
 It would be incompatible to apply regulations written before WWII to the continually evolving and improving modern network that is the internet.
 This issue has been the subject of FCC rulemakings, legal challenges, and legislative attempts at codification in various forms since 2004.

-USTelecom’s member companies support and adhere to net neutrality principles, and we believe modern net neutrality rules are vital for a pro-consumer, pro-innovation and pro-investment broadband ecosystem.
+USTelecom’s member companies support and adhere to net neutrality principles, and we believe modern rules for an open internet are vital for a pro-consumer, pro-innovation and pro-investment broadband ecosystem.

 Impact on Investment